openlookeng/hetu-core/hetu-docs/en/functions/conversion.md

 **Note:**

-- Y or Y(#): standard for support implicit convert.
-But there might be some limitation need your attention. please refer to below item.
+- Y or Y(#): standard for supporting implicit conversion.
+There are few limitations which might need your attention.
+Refer the list below.
-- N: standard for not support implicit convert
+- N: standard for not supporting implicit conversion.

 (1): BOOLEAN-\>NUMBER the converted result can be only 0 or 1